Arthur Streeton: War artist

 Two paintings from this period, Villers Bretonneux (1918) and Boulogne (1918), are in the collection of the Art Gallery of New South Wales.

 Later years

 After the war, Streeton resumed painting in the Grampians and Dandenong Ranges.
-Streeton built a house on five acres (20,000 m²) at Olinda in the Dandenongs where he continued to paint.
-He won the Wynne Prize in 1928 with Afternoon Light, Goulburn Valley.
+Streeton built a house on five acres (20,000m2) at Olinda in the Dandenongs where he continued to paint, though in 1936 he complained that it 'tends to interfere with the gardening,' and only produced art for 'a couple of months in the year,' though he was then preparing a Sydney exhibition in time for his 70th birthday.

+Streeton won the Wynne Prize in 1928 with Afternoon Light, Goulburn Valley.
 He was an art critic for The Argus from 1929 to 1935 and in 1937 was knighted for services to the arts.

-He married Esther Leonora Clench, a Canadian violinist, in 1908.
-Streeton died in September 1943.
-He is buried at Ferntree Gully cemetery.
+Streeton died in September 1943 and is buried at Ferntree Gully cemetery.

 Legacy

 Streeton Drive, a main thoroughfare in Weston Creek is named after Sir Arthur, as is Streeton Primary School, in the Melbourne suburb of Yallambie.

 There is also a memorial for Streeton just outside Geelong, Victoria.

 In 2008, three expatriate Australian classical musicians living in Geneva, Switzerland founded a piano trio they named the Streeton Trio after the painter.

 Streeton's works appear in many major Australian galleries and museums, including the National Gallery of Australia and state galleries, and the Australian War Memorial.
 In September 2015, Streeton's Coogee clifftop landscape Blue Pacific (1890) became the first painting by an Australian artist, and only the second painting by a Western artist outside Europe, to hang in the permanent collection of the National Gallery, London.
 It sits alongside major impressionist works by Claude Monet and Édouard Manet.